Blazorise Sidebar component

 Usage

-When defining a sidebar structure you can chose between manual or dynamic building.
-Please note that you cannot combine both of them so you have to chose the one that suits you best.
+When defining a sidebar structure, you can choose between manual or dynamic building.
+You cannot combine them, so choose the approach that suits you best.

 Manual

-When building your sidebar manually you have full control of it’s content and navigation item.
-You can combine every sidebar component as you wish.
+When building your sidebar manually you have full control of its content and navigation items.
+You can combine sidebar components as you wish.

 <Sidebar @ref="sidebar">